What can we help you find?

 - DSPs must offer an appropriate substitution for any menu item that is not available or is refused.

 - Food dropped by an individual must be replaced, for example, if an individual has bad tremors and drops food off their spoon, the DSP must offer more food to ensure the individual receives the full portion size.

-- The individual is to choose the substitution made so the DSP is to present items to choose from to ensure the substitution is appropriate such as: vegetable for vegetable, starch for a starch, meat for a meat etc. In addition, the dietary/recipe book contains a guide of suggested substitutions.
+- The individual is to choose the substitution made so the DSP is to present items to choose from to ensure the substitution is appropriate such as vegetable for vegetable, starch for a starch, meat for meat, etc. In addition, the dietary/recipe book contains a guide with suggested substitutions.

-- When substitutions are made, the DSP is responsible for documenting it on the computer on the designated form.
+- When substitutions are made, the DSP is responsible for documenting them on the computer on the designated form.

 - DSP staff who cannot consume part of the meal due to ethnic, medical, moral, or religious reasons are excused from consuming that meal item but they must disclose the reason to their supervisor prior.